Destinations Greece The Cyclades Mykonos

 Mykonos

-The seven 16th-century thatch-topped windmills on the ridge above Little Venice — the Mykonian sundown the postcards undersell.
-Get to the windmill row by 7 p.m. in summer; the sun goes behind Delos around 8.30; the windmills are at their best in the orange minutes just before.
-Pair with a Caprice Bar table immediately after for the wave-on-the-floor hour.
+The seven 16th-century thatch-topped windmills on the ridge above Little Venice, the Mykonian sundown the postcards undersell.
+Get to the windmill row by 7 p.m. in summer; the sun drops behind Delos around 8.30, and the windmills are at their best in the orange minutes just before it.
+Take a Caprice Bar table straight after for the wave-on-the-floor hour.

 Free7 p.m. arrivalPair with Caprice